Improving Parkinson's gait & balance through selective stimulation

 Deep brain stimulation (DBS) is an effective treatment for many Parkinson's disease (PD) symptoms, but results vary, with gait & balance being among the least responsive symptoms.
 It's agreed that effectiveness of DBS in PD depends on the location of stimulation, but there's less agreement on where the best location is, especially regarding the best location for improving gait and balance.
 With colleagues in the Center for Magnetic Resonance Research (CMRR) and Biomedical Engineering we are relating DBS effects on gait to stimulation location, using very detailed, maps of local neuroanatomy.
 Under a 5-year grant from the National Institutes of Health, we are designing and testing DBS to selectively activate neural pathways that optimally treat Parkinson's gait & balance symptoms.

 Selective activation of two different axonal fiber tracts from a single DBS electrode, using ultra high field strength MRI, patient-specific neural models, and nonliner particle swarm optimization.

 Time course of Deep Brain Stimulation Effects

 Surprisingly, deep brain stimulation's effects on Parkinson's symptoms are not instantaneous: they wash in/out gradually when stimulation is turned on/off.
 For one symptom -- bradykinesia (slowness of movement) -- we found that rate of washout depends on the characteristics of the patient (disease duration) and also on the location of stimulation.
 This is a clue to the physiological mechanisms by which DBS affects the symptom.
 Other symptoms wash out differently, which may mean DBS acts on them by different mechanisms.
-We are studying DBS washout for two other symptoms: muscle rigidity, and gait.
+We are studying DBS washout for two other symptoms: gait, and speech.

 Percent of fast-vs.-slow-washout DBS effect on bradykinesia varies with location of stimulation